 A few years ago, when I was doing a lot more coaching than I am now, someone asked me a question about courting someone non-Catholic.
 He was hoping that that marrying someone non-Catholic might be seen as noble in some way.
 I thought I’d reprint the question here along with my humble opinion.

 How easily we rationalize all sorts of decisions that we know we shouldn’t be making.
 When it comes to the heart, we can easily fool ourselves into thinking that our case is different or special.

 In any case, here is the question:

 I already know your views on marrying non-Catholics; however, I really want to get married and I feel I have a lot to offer to a prospective wife, but, all the girls in my area are liberal Catholics.
 I feel my chances of converting a devout, non-Catholic are greater.

+Dear reader, I must say your first sentence made me chuckle.
 You’re right.
-I don’t believe in Catholics marrying non-Catholics.
+I don’t believe in Catholics marrying non-Catholics (mixed marriages).